idkjs/decoding-json-in-reason-react/README.md

 # A New Project

-We're going to use `create-react-app` using `reason-scripts` which will create a starting point for our app, which is going to be called `decoding-reason`:
+We're going to use `create-react-app` using `reason-scripts` which will create a starting point for our app, which is going to be called `decoding-json`:

 ```
 yarn create react-app decoding-reason -- --scripts-version reason-scripts